MOBILE ACCESS AND WORKING TOWERS

 Making Mobile Towers even safer

-- Shorter distances between platform levels: From 4.2m to maximum 2.25m
+- Reduced maximum distances between platform levels: From 4.2m to maximum 2.25m

-- Shorter distances from the ground to the first platform: From 4.6m to maximum 3.4m
+- Shorter distance from the ground to the first platform of the tower: From 4.6m to maximum 3.4m

 - Measures to prevent castors falling out

 - Wind locks on both ends of the platform

 - Updated wind and gust load guidance during structural calculations of the tower